China to ease visa, entry policies CanIndia News

 Visa-free policies will be resumed for entry to the southern island province of Hainan and cruise tour groups at Shanghai ports, Xinhua news agency quoted the Administration as saying.

+On Wednesday, China will reopen its borders to foreign tourists for the first time since the Covid pandemic broke out three years ago.
+Foreign offices can process applications for Chinese visas, the BBC reported.

-Visa-free entry to the southern province of Guangdong will be restored for tour groups of foreigners from Hong Kong and Macao, and a similar mechanism will be reinstated for tour groups from ASEAN countries to enter Guilin in the southern Guangxi Zhuang Autonomous Region.
+Visa-free entry to the southern province of Guangdong will be restored for tour groups of foreigners from Hong Kong and Macao, and a similar mechanism will be reinstated for tour groups from ASEAN countries to enter Guilin in the southern Guangxi Zhuang Autonomous Region, Xinhua reported.

-The policies will come into force on Wednesday, according to immigration authorities.
+The news of easing restrictions comes after Beijing declared victory over the virus.
+The removal of the last cross-border restrictions imposed to tackle Covid marks a major step towards the resumption of normal life in post-pandemic China, the BBC reported.

+Tens of millions of international visitors came to China each year prior to the pandemic, and its tourism industry has been hard hit by strict anti-Covid measures.